likebike/PyHPy/README.txt

 file make sense for your project.
 In particular, you should probably edit
 these:

-    MAKOFW_DIR  --  The directory where the MakoFW package is.
+    PYHPY_DIR   --  The directory where the PyHPY package is.
     SRC_DIR     --  The directory where your source files and templates are.
     WWW_DEV     --  The directory that your Development site is served from.
     WWW_PROD    --  The directory that your Production site is served from.